 The equity statement of an owner summarizes the changes to the equity of an owner over a certain period.

-The owner’s equity statement reports for a specific period of time changes in owner’s equity.
+The owner’s equity statement reports for a specific period of time changes in the owner’s equity.
 The time period shall be the same as that covered by the statement of income.

 The Owners Equity Statement is generated with the data from the Income Statement.